cicomaxi1972564/molly/README.md

-The introduction of the Ford Model A in 1927 marked Ford's return to the market with a new, more modern car, featuring innovations like a sliding-gear transmission and hydraulic shock absorbers.
+The Mercedes 35 hp, introduced in 1901, was one of the earliest examples of a high-performance sports car, winning races and setting records in Europe and the United States.